MERKLE-TREE

 Listing 1.
 Constructing E from E_s.

-Poseidon2 or Monolith (over the Goldilocks field) take multiples of four Goldilocks field elements at a time.
-We have some choices: We can have M=4*7=28, as a single field element can encode 7 bytes but not 8.
-Or, if we want to be more efficient, we can still achieve M=31 by storing 62 bits in each field element.
+On the other hand, over the Goldilocks field, Poseidon2 or Monolith take multiples of four Goldilocks field elements at a time.
+We have some choices: We could have M = 4*7 = 28, as a single field element can encode 7 bytes but not 8.
+Or, if we want to be more efficient, we can still achieve M = 31 by storing 62 bits in each field element.
 For this to work, some convention needs to be chosen; our implementation is the following:

 #define MASK 0x3fffffffffffffffULL